Impact Factor: 1.2

 7.1.
 Appointment and replacement

-1. a) The Editor-in-Chief of REC: Interventional Cardiology will be chosen by the Governing Board of the SHCI and confirmed by the Executive Committee of the SEC and will serve for a 3-year term, renewable for another 3 years at the proposal of the SHCI.
-An exception is the first Editor-in-Chief who will be elected for a 4-year term as this period includes the first year of planning and launching of the journal.
+1. The Editor-in-Chief of REC: Interventional Cardiology will be chosen by the ACI-SEC Board and confirmed by the Executive Committee of the SEC and will serve for a 3-year term, renewable for additional 3-year periods at the discretion of the ACI-SEC Board.

-2. b) The Editor-in-Chief will propose to the Governing Board of the SHCI the appointment or termination of the Associate Editors.
+2. The Editor-in-Chief will propose to the ACI-SEC Board the appointment or termination of the Associate Editors.

-3. c) The resignation the Editor-in-Chief will be covered by the Deputy Editor, until the governing body of the SHCI, with the agreement of the Executive Committee, appoints a new Editor-in-Chief.
+3. In the case of resignation of the Editor-in-Chief the position shall be covered by the Deputy Editor, until the ACI-SEC Board, with the agreement of the Executive Committee, appoints a new Editor-in-Chief.

-4. d) The Editor-in-Chief can be dismissed if there is disagreement with the running of the journal, expressed in writing to the Executive Committee and the Governing Board of the SHCI, and signed by more than 50 associate members of the SEC who are also members of the SHCI, or when the Executive Committee of the SEC and the Governing Board of the SHCI jointly agree that the Editor-in-Chief has been negligent or unsatisfactory in fulfilling his or her duties.
+4. The Editor-in-Chief can be dismissed if there is disagreement with the running of the journal, expressed in writing to the SEC Executive Committee and the ACI-SEC Board, and signed by more than 50 associate members of the SEC who are also members of the ACI-SEC, or when the SEC Executive Committee and the ACI-SEC Board jointly agree that the Editor-in-Chief has been negligent or unsatisfactory in fulfilling their duties.
 The Deputy Editor will be assigned the duties of the Editor-in-Chief until the next meeting of the General Assembly, which must appoint a new Editor-in-Chief.

-The dismissed Editor-in-Chief may appeal to the Assembly of the SHCI.
+The dismissed Editor-in-Chief may appeal to the Assembly of the ACI-SEC.

 7.2.
 Role and general responsibilities of the Editor-in-Chief

-• Select the Associate Editors and, from among these, the Deputy Editor, on the basis of the editor’s competence and suitability for the duties required and to propose the candidate to the Governing Board of the SHCI and Executive Committee for ratification.
+• Select the Associate Editors and, from those selected, the Deputy Editor, on the basis of the editor’s competence and suitability for the duties required and propose the candidate to the ACI-SEC Board and the SEC Executive Committee for ratification.

 • Encourage and be up-to-date in innovation in the field of biomedical publication.